ratopythonista/painkiller-ai/painkiller/README.md

 - Activity

-### To use this package, you need to run the following code and after that, move the .whl file on dist folder to the files folder.
+### To use this package, you need to run the following command on any change.
-`pip install build; python -m build;`
+`rm -rf dist/; pip install build; python -m build; pip install twine; python -m twine upload --repository testpypi dist/*`